by Howard Fosdick ©

 In my experience, the highly reflective, older material produces better sound.
 Perhaps it's denser or reflects sound waves differently?
 Whatever the case, to obtain a great sounding instrument, stay away from the newer flutes.
 Seek out an older, used item from eBay or other reseller.

-I recommend buying a flute made before 1970.
-Test it yourself if at all possible.
+I recommend buying a flute made before 1980.
+Play it yourself before purchasing if possible.
 That's your best assurance you'll get an instrument that produces quality sound.

 Ironically, the market doesn't recognize the tonal differences among song flutes.
-You'll pay the same $10 to $20 for a sweet-sounding instrument as you would for an off-key kid's toy.
+You'll pay the same $10 to $20 for a sweet-sounding instrument as you would for an off-key kid's toy!
+So your mantra should be: test before you buy.

 Why Not?